Polarization (waves): Ellipsometry

 Ellipsometry is a powerful technique for the measurement of the optical properties of a uniform surface.
 It involves measuring the polarization state of light following specular reflection from such a surface.
 This is typically done as a function of incidence angle or wavelength (or both).
 Since ellipsometry relies on reflection, it is not required for the sample to be transparent to light or for its back side to be accessible.

 Ellipsometry can be used to model the (complex) refractive index of a surface of a bulk material.
 It is also very useful in determining parameters of one or more thin film layers deposited on a substrate.
 Due to their reflection properties, not only are the predicted magnitude of the p and s polarization components, but their relative phase shifts upon reflection, compared to measurements using an ellipsometer.
 A normal ellipsometer does not measure the actual reflection coefficient (which requires careful photometric calibration of the illuminating beam) but the ratio of the p and s reflections, as well as change of polarization ellipticity (hence the name) induced upon reflection by the surface being studied.
 In addition to use in science and research, ellipsometers are used in situ to control production processes for instance.

 Geology

 The property of (linear) birefringence is widespread in crystalline minerals, and indeed was pivotal in the initial discovery of polarization.
 In mineralogy, this property is frequently exploited using polarization microscopes, for the purpose of identifying minerals.
 See optical mineralogy for more details.

 Sound waves in solid materials exhibit polarization.
 Differential propagation of the three polarizations through the earth is a crucial in the field of seismology.
 Horizontally and vertically polarized seismic waves (shear waves) are termed SH and SV, while waves with longitudinal polarization (compressional waves) are termed P-waves.

+Autopsy

+Similarly, polarization microscopes can be used to aid in the detection of foreign matter in biological tissue slices if it is birefringent; autopsies often mention (a lack of or presence of) "polarizable foreign debris."